The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Graduate Curriculum

-Core courses typically include:
+Core courses in SLP grad programs typically include:

 - Language Development and Disorders